+Valuation of investment property

+Mitigation

-Valuation of investment propertyMitigationA significant focus for the Audit Committee is the valuation of the Group's property portfolio carried out at half year in June and at the financial year end in December each year, as this is a key determinant of the Group's IFRS NAV, EPRA NTA, its profit or loss and the Property Advisor's remuneration.The Audit Committee is satisfied that the valuer is independent and that it conducts its work in accordance with the Royal Institution of Chartered Surveyors Valuation Standards.The Property Valuation Committee reviews the valuer's report, the methodology adopted and the assumptions incorporated to assess the adequacy of the valuation.
+A significant focus for the Audit Committee is the The Group has appointed Jones Lang LaSalle ("JLL") to act as the Independent Property Valuer ('the valuer').
+The Audit Committee is satisfied that the valuer is independent and that it conducts its work in accordance with the Royal Institution of Chartered Surveyors (RICS) Valuation Standards.

+The Property Valuation Committee reviews the valuer's report, the methodology adopted and the assumptions incorporated to assess the adequacy of the valuation.
 They also meet the independent valuers, JLL, as part of the valuation review.